-Time spent on paid trade union activities as a percentage of total paid facility time hours calculated as: 100% (total hours spent on paid trade union activities by relevant union officials during the relevant period / total paid facility time hours) x 100
+Time spent on paid trade union activities as a percentage of total paid facility time hours calculated as: (total hours spent on paid trade union activities by relevant union officials during the relevant period (total paid facility) 100% union officials during the relevant period / total paid facility time hours) x 100

-Related Parties and other Connected Charities and Organisation
+Related Parties and other Connected Charities and Organisations

-There are no related parties which either control or significantly influence the decisions and operations of Transforming Futures Multi Academy Trust There are no sponsors or formal Parent Teacher Associations associated with the Academy.
+There are no related parties which either control or significantly influence the decisions and operations of Transforming Futures Multi Academy Trust.
+There are no sponsors or formal Parent Teacher Associations associated with the Academy.